AAFP Travel Guidelines for Award Recipients

 These AAFP Travel Guidelines apply only to those AAFP awards where actual travel costs are approved for reimbursement by the AAFP.

 Travel to be coordinated through the AAFP Staff Award Coordinator in order to minimize costs to the Academy.

 The AAFP has a contractual agreement with Travellers, Inc. to make arrangements for Academy travel at the lowest cost to the AAFP.
 Staff coordinating the individual awards should make travel arrangements through Travellers, Inc, to ensure best possible pricing for award recipient travel.

-The AAFP/Bristol-Myers Squibb (formerly Mead Johnson) award is an example of how Travellers works with the AAFP in making this type of travel arrangement.
+The AAFP Award for Excellence in Graduate Medical Education (GME) is an example of how Travellers works with the AAFP in making this type of travel arrangement.
 Recipients of this award are sent a letter explaining the process of making travel arrangements to receive their award and a special travel form to complete.
 Recipients can work directly with a Travellers representative to arrange air travel.
 The Travellers representative forwards all travel confirmations to the Staff Award Coordinator.